ahmedther/ask_me_ai/README.md

 ```
 git clone https://github.com/ahmether/ask_me_ai.git
-cd educational-ai-for-kids
+cd ask_me_ai
 ```

-1. Create a `.env` file in both the `frontend` and `backend` directories or provide environment variables in the `docker-compose.yml` file.
+1. Create a `.env` file in both the `nginx` and `backend` directories or provide environment variables in the `docker-compose.yml` file.
 Refer to `/backend/src/config/env.ts` and `/frontend/src/configs/configs.ts` for required variable names.
 2. Build and run the Docker containers:

 Bash